gajabaar/gajabaar/outline.markdown

 ## Part 4: Fixing the Vulnerabilities
 __WEEK 10__
 Reporting
-Readings from "The Pentesting Stardard"
+Readings from "The Pentesting Standard"
 *Learn-the-tool:* OpenVAS
 *Lab:* Write a report for the vulnerabilities and fixes in the software built in Week 5.